hijakohijasi/Text-To-Image-API/replit.md

 ✓ **2025-07-10**: Created Railway deployment files (Procfile, railway-requirements.txt)
-✓ **2025-07-10**: Implemented auto port detection for multiple platforms ✓ **2025-07-10**: Updated documentation with GET and POST examples
+✓ **2025-07-10**: Implemented auto port detection for multiple platforms ✓ **2025-07-10**: Updated documentation with GET and POST examples ✓ **2025-07-10**: Modified API to use GET method only with aspect ratio support ✓ **2025-07-10**: Added screen ratio options (1:1, 16:9, 9:16, 4:3, 3:4, 21:9)
+✓ **2025-07-10**: Implemented HD quality image generation as default ✓ **2025-07-10**: Updated frontend interface to use new ratio parameter

 ## Current Status

-✅ **PRODUCTION READY**: The application is fully functional with both GET and POST API methods supported.
+✅ **PRODUCTION READY**: The application is fully functional with GET-only API method.
 All deployment files are configured for both Replit and Railway platforms.
-The API generates images successfully using Google Gemini 2.0 Flash with authentic API integration.
+The API generates HD quality images with multiple aspect ratio options using Google Gemini 2.0 Flash with authentic API integration.

 ### Configuration Management
 - **Environment Variables**: API keys and secrets managed via platform-specific methods